stecman/avr-flight-fuel-timer/docs/roadmap.md

 * Display time remaining in each tank
 * Swtich active tank
-  Fuel can be drained from one tank at a time.
-The user selects the tank that is currently selected in the aircraft, which causes that tank's endurance timer to count down.
+  Fuel can be drained from one tank at a time or both tanks simultaneously.
+The user selects the tanks that are currently selected in the aircraft, which causes those tank's endurance timers to count down (with time divided across multiple tanks if crossfeeding is in use.)
 * Pre-flight programming state allowing at least configuration of time in each tank
 * Start flight action
 * End flight action (to prevent warning features tripping)